 Luckily, for those who don’t want to drink cows milk because you are:

-- you just don’t like the hormones (natural or otherwise) in it
+- concerned about the high levels of hormones (natural or otherwise) in it

-- concerned about the pesticides you are getting from the cows feed
+- concerned about the pesticides found in milk

 there are other choices.